quytc/Linearizability/README.md

    + Stack initialisation is modeled by the statement at line 5.
 T
    + The statement at line 8 models a malloc statement(x = new Node)
    + Tthe statements at lines 9,10,11,12 model assign statement(t = s), pointer assignment statement(x.next = t) and CAS statements respectively.
-   + Thread initialisation is modeled by the statement in line 7 while return statement is modeled by the statement at line 13.
+   + Thread initialisation is modeled by the statement at line 7 while return statement is modeled by the statement at line 13.
    + Finally the controller rule is modeld by statement (new R.validate_push 8 7 x).

-It takes some time to model algorithms by ocaml therefore if you have any problem with modeling you could contact me for help.
+It might take some efforts to model algorithms by OCAML therefore if you have any problem with modeling you could contact me for help.